 Assuming a 27-inch is unavailable, change the Diameter to 30 inches.
 Then click [Add/Update] and [Trial Route] again.

-The Q Actual is above the Q Target so we will accept the 30 inch.
+The Q Actual is now 46.13 cfs and is greater than the Q Target so we will accept the 30 inch.

 Add the Riser Structure